Sylius/Sylius/docs/cookbook/administration/editing-orders.rst

 Impersonate as user and create an order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's start with the steps that will let you impersonate an user and create new order as them.
+Let's start with the steps that will let you impersonate a user and create new order as them.

 First, log in as an administrator into the admin panel, go to ``orders`` tab, and find the incorrect order (in this example Order #000000021):